 Once the chairs were done, I cleaned them up and headed out back to break out my HomeRight Super Finish Max Extra Sprayer. mwahahaha… Bring on the fun!

 You know I love my sprayer and have shown you many times how I’ve used it to save my sanity in these past posts.
-Here’s my video tutorial of how to set it up and get your DIY project done fast.

 Before I added my poly topcoat, I wanted to draw out those lovely carvings.
 To do that, I applied a bit of glazing with another custom color I had on hand.

-After all the paint was cured, I applied the two topcoats with my sprayer and let cure.
+After the paint cured, I applied the two topcoats with my sprayer and let cure.
 During that time, I recovered the chair seats in new upholstery using my stapler, and we’re ready to roll.
 I’ve always referred to tackling upholstery is like wrestling a cat as it can be painfully scratchy.
 This was no different, but my AirStrike sure made the job of putting on new upholstery easier!

 Let’s see this motley crew dining set makeover, shall we?

 The outcome is just as I’d hoped and more so.
 Here’s to deadlines and crummy weather! haha.